About the Journal

 Revenue Sources

-BHTY encourages libraries, organizations, and institutions around the globe to execute simple Publish and Read Agreements with the journal.
+BHTY encourages libraries, organizations, and institutions around the globe to execute a Publisher Agreement with the journal.
 Contact the publisher, Tory Cenaj, at t.cenaj@partnersindigitalhealth.com

 Copyright and License Notice

 Authors contributing to BHTY agree to publish their articles under a Creative Commons Attribution-Non Commercial 4.0 International License that allows reuse, subject only to the use being non-commercial, and to the article being fully attributed.
-Authors hold and retain copyright of their work, with first publication rights granted to Blockchain in Healthcare Today (BHTY).
+Authors hold and retain copyright of their work.
+Authors retain the copyright and full publishing rights with first publication rights granted to Blockchain in Healthcare Today (BHTY).
 BHTY makes all open access articles freely available from the date of publication.

 Diversity Commitment